 Which spiral galaxies have stellar bars and Type 2 AGNs?

-Objects can be queried by name, near name or near position (cone search), by reference, and by author.
+Objects can be queried by name, near name or near position (cone search), or by reference.
 Galaxy samples can be constructed by parameter constraints on redshift, sky area, object types, survey names, flux density (mag), or by filtering galaxy classifications and attributes.
 In addition, the LEVEL 5 Knowledgebase augments review articles in extragalactic astrophysics and cosmology with object names and graphical content within the articles linked directly to relevant database queries.

 Seamless object-based connectivity to data in NASA’s astrophysics mission archives (IRSA